Buzonxxxx/WebDevCamp/04-Javascript/Algorithm/Patterns/README.md

 ## Divide and Conquer

 This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.
-This pattern can tremendously decrease time complexity.ㄒ
+This pattern can tremendously decrease time complexity.